Mike-Honey/covid-19-au-vaccinations/README.md

 ## Summary

-This project seeks to boil down the many figures on vaccinations into an easily digested infographic.
-I've been looking for inspiration on this for quite a while - the key questions in my mind are:
-- How many people are protected?
-- How many to go?

-The "waffle chart" visual chosen by Marta presents the vaccination data, standardised by the population of various Geographies.
-Geographies of wildly differing populations (e.g. New South Wales vs Tasmania) can be easily compared.
+The cases, deaths, Reff snapshot page compresses the recent trends on cases and deaths into a dense infographic.
+The latest number in each category (by Geography) is supported by a sparkline to show the recent trends.

+Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
+It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.

+The Statistics by Geography page shows a time series chart with a line for each Geography (states & territories, plus the national aggregate).
+A wide range of statistics are available, covering cases, hospitalisations, ICU, deaths, testing, vaccinations.
+I favour ratios per X population for comparison of the Geographies, as their population varies widely.
+The raw numbers are also available.
+You can choose which Geographies to include, and the time period.

 The cases, deaths, tesing, vaccinations pages contrasts two key statistics - Cases vs Deaths.
 Testing % positive is shown as this informs the understanding of reported cases - when % positive is high, the true infection count is much higher than reported cases.
 Vaccinations are reported as % of the population (outcomes perspective, not work done).

 The Cases, hospitalisation, ICU, deaths analysis page shows multiple key statistics as time-series on a single line chart.
 A log-scale Y-Axis helps comparison of growth for metrics that are at widely varying scales.
 Testing % positive is shown as this informs the understanding of reported cases - when % positive is high, the true infection count is much higher than reported cases.

-Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
-It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.
+The infographic seeks to boil down the many figures on vaccinations into an easily digested picture.
+I'd been looking for inspiration on this for quite a while - the key questions in my mind are:
+- How many people are protected?
+- How many to go?

+The "waffle chart" visual chosen by Marta presents the vaccination data, standardised by the population of various Geographies.
+Geographies of wildly differing populations (e.g. New South Wales vs Tasmania) can be easily compared.

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables.